 If you’re paying via an insurance policy, this is the time that will get sorted out also.

 As mentioned above, paying a deposit means the clinic can prepare for your arrival, and allocate your room booking.

 Expect to pay anywhere from £1,800 to £4,000 to book a place in a treatment provider's clinic.

 You won't find many clinics offering payment options directly, unfortunately.

 Be sure to get a written confirmation of receipt for your deposit, and confirm with the provider any admin fees due, in the event of admission delays, or even cancellation, due to unforeseen circumstances.

-Thanks so much for reading our buyer's guide.
+Thanks for reading our guide.

 The Abbeycare therapy team are specialists in helping you identify and work through the underlying triggers behind addiction.

-Our clinic team are ready to help you get started.
+Our clinic team - many of them in recovery personally - are ready to get you started.

 If you're ready for help, call our admissions team direct, on 01603 513 091.